 Considering these difficulties in measuring the pair fraction, the most comparable set of observations for our results are those from \citet{Ventou2017} based on MUSE \citep{Bacon2010} data, who have spectroscopic data out to high redshift.
 To make a direct comparison with their work we adopt their pair selection criteria where $R_{\mathrm{proj}} = 3-25$ kpc $\mathrm{h}^{-1}$, and $\log_{10}(m/M_{\odot})\geq9.5$ (black line).
-Although we are in reasonable agreement with \citet{Ventou2017} we note that the MUSE fields are narrow.
-Consequently the uncertainty due to cosmic variance is large, ranging from $\sigma_{v}=0.15$ at $z\approx 0.6$ up to $\sigma_{v}=0.52$ by $z\approx 5$ \citep[]{Moster2011}.
+Although we are in reasonable agreement with \citet{Ventou2017} we note that the MUSE fields are very small.
+Consequently their uncertainty due to cosmic variance is large, ranging from $\sigma_{v}=0.15$ at $z\approx 0.6$ up to $\sigma_{v}=0.52$ by $z\approx 5$ \citep[]{Moster2011}.
 The small field size also results in a limited pair sample; in the redshift range where our results disagree the most $1.5\lesssim z \lesssim 3$, only 9 pairs were observed in a sample of 152 galaxies.
-Similarly, we are also able to make such a direct comparisons to the low redshift SDSS \citep{SDSS} data point produced in \citet{mantha2018}, as well as the low redshift GAMA data produced in \citet{Mundy2017}.
+These large uncertainties in the observed data hinder a more detailed study to describe the differences with respect to our analysis.
+Similarly, we are able to make a direct comparison to the low redshift SDSS \citep{SDSS} data point presented in \citet{mantha2018}, as well as the low redshift GAMA data point presented in \citet{Mundy2017}.
 In these instances we are once again in close agreement where spectroscopic redshifts are available.

 In Figure~\ref{fig:pair_fraction} we displayed select results most comparable to some recent observational and theoretical predictions.
 A short summary of the of the pair selection criteria for the data of Figure~\ref{fig:pair_fraction} can be found in Table~\ref{tab:fp_obs}.
 Table~\ref{tab:fp_fit} provides the best-fit to our simulated pair fractions for an additional set of stellar mass thresholds and $R_{\mathrm{proj}}$.
 In each of these fits we assume the functional form of eq.~\ref{eq:fp}.